Numerical Reasoning Test Practice: Complete Guide for Selective School (2026)

 How is numerical reasoning different from the maths my child does at school?

 School maths typically assesses whether students have learned the content taught in that term, in familiar formats.
-Numerical reasoning tests present mathematics in unfamiliar, multi-step contexts and assess students against a wider ability range — including students two or three years ahead academically.
-The emphasis shifts from "can you apply the procedure?" to "can you figure out which procedure to use, and why?"
+Numerical reasoning tests present mathematics in unfamiliar, multi-step contexts and assess students against a wider ability range.
+The emphasis shifts from applying a procedure to figuring out which procedure to use, and why.
+In our tutors' mock reviews, this is the single most common reason a school-strong child stumbles on a first practice test.

 Which areas of numerical reasoning are most important to focus on?

 For NSW Selective and OC tests, fractions, percentages, and ratios are consistently the most heavily tested areas.
-Multi-step word problems are where the highest-difficulty questions appear.
-Number patterns are also common in Thinking Skills questions that overlap with mathematical reasoning.
+Multi-step word problems are where the highest-difficulty questions appear, and number patterns are also common.
 Prioritise these areas while ensuring core arithmetic foundations are solid.

 My child is strong at school maths but struggling with practice tests.
 Why?

-This is very common and has a simple explanation: school maths tests assess content knowledge in familiar formats; numerical reasoning tests assess reasoning ability in unfamiliar formats.
-Improving requires explicit practice with the problem-solving approach — reading carefully, planning before calculating, and working methodically.
-With targeted practice, school-strong maths students typically see rapid improvement.
+This is very common and has a simple explanation.
+School maths tests assess content knowledge in familiar formats, while numerical reasoning tests assess reasoning ability in unfamiliar formats.
+Improving requires explicit practice with the problem-solving approach: reading carefully, planning before calculating, and working methodically.

 How early should we start preparing for numerical reasoning?

-For the NSW Selective test (Year 6 entry), beginning Year 5 systematic preparation allows 12–18 months of progressive skill building.
-For OC test preparation (Year 4 entry), starting in Year 3 is ideal.
-However, even 3–4 months of focused preparation can make a meaningful difference — the key is the quality of practice, not just the duration.
+For the NSW Selective test, which your child sits in Year 6 for Year 7 entry, beginning systematic preparation in Year 5 allows 12 to 18 months of progressive skill building.
+For the OC test, sat in Year 4 for Year 5 entry, starting in Year 3 is ideal.
+Even 3 to 4 months of focused preparation can make a meaningful difference, because the key is the quality of practice rather than the duration alone.

-Are there specific numerical reasoning resources for Years 4, 5, and 6?
+Are there numerical reasoning resources for Years 4, 5, and 6?

 Does speed matter in numerical reasoning tests?

 Yes, but accuracy matters more.
-The time pressure in numerical reasoning tests — around 69 seconds per question in the NSW Selective — is real, but the bigger risk for most students is careless errors on questions they could solve correctly, not running out of time.
-Focus first on developing systematic, accurate approaches.
-Speed develops naturally as those approaches become automatic.
+The time pressure is real: 35 questions in 40 minutes works out to about 68 seconds each in the NSW Selective Mathematical Reasoning component.
+The bigger risk for most children is careless errors on questions they could solve correctly.
+Develop systematic, accurate approaches first, and speed will follow as those approaches become automatic.

 How does the computer-based format affect numerical reasoning preparation?

 The question content is unchanged, but students must be comfortable working on screen.
-Specifically: they cannot easily underline or annotate the question text, and they must interpret graphs and tables on a monitor rather than paper.
-Including some computer-based practice in your preparation routine is valuable, particularly in the months leading up to the exam.
+They cannot easily underline or annotate the question text, and they must interpret graphs and tables on a monitor rather than paper.
+Including some computer-based practice in your routine is valuable, particularly in the months before the exam.

 Continue Your Preparation